AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_rn.md

 #### Mute all the chat group members

-Only the chat group owner and chat group admins can call `muteAllMembers` to mute all the chat group members.
+Only the chat group owner and admins can call `muteAllMembers` to mute all the chat group members.
 Once all the members are muted, only those in the chat group allow list can send messages in the chat group.

 The following sample code shows how to mute all the chat group members: